PurdueElectricRacing/firmware/README.md

 ```
 per_build
 ```
 > This command is a thin wrapper around CMake to build all of the components which will be placed in a newly created `output` folder.
+Running `per_build --help` will give you more options for building components.